 Cilantro Lime Pork Chop Marinade:

 This cilantro lime pork chop marinade is one of my favourites.
 It’s a super simple recipe that gives your pork chops so much flavour.
-A garlic press is useful for mincing the garlic.
-I love this juicer for juicing the lime.

 Find the full recipe for the Cilantro Lime Pork Chop Marinade here: